 2022 GIANT Project Selections

-The IDEA Institute is excited to announce that eight projects have been selected for the 2022 Grassroots Initiatives to Address Needs Together (GIANT) program.
+The IDEA Institute is delighted to announce that eight projects have been selected for the 2022 Grassroots Initiatives to Address Needs Together (GIANT) program.
 GIANT seeks to enable teams of students, postdocs, staff, and faculty to propose and implement research-based initiatives in the areas of inclusion, diversity, equity, and access.
-Seven new (phase 1) projects, and one continuing (phase 2) project was funded.
-We are also excited that five projects are being co-funded by the IBM-Illinois Discovery Accelerator Institute (IIDAI) and IDEA Institute.

 Phase 1 Projects